beh10000/LiteswapFoundry/README.md

 This guide explains how to deploy the Liteswap contract to both local development network and Sepolia testnet using Foundry.

 ## Prerequisites
+- Git
+- Terminal access
+- For Sepolia:
+  - An Alchemy or Infura API key
+  - Some Sepolia ETH (from a faucet)
 - [Foundry](https://book.getfoundry.sh/getting-started/installation) installed